mmesiti/git-collaborative/content/git-states.md

-# Beyond add and commit
+# Beyond add and commit: undoing mistakes

 Most git users will typically use `pull`, `add`, `commit` and `push` and these 4 commands will perform >95% of the operations needed.